Cilvyahg/FED_wtrack/async/async.md

 event loop houdt stack en queue in de gaten, processed message wanneer stack leeg is. gooit de callback functie op de stack wanneer de stack dus leeg is.

 fetch returned a promise en is dus asynchroom.

+### JSON
+java script object notation. it's not javascript but it looks like javascript. but we cannot store functions and etc. Json is a format for sending data (just like XML therefore AJAX).
+Most API will responds with json.

 ### json()